Justice Party (South Korea): Social issues

 The party is the most socially progressive mainstream party in Korea calling for the eradication of all forms of discrimination, advocating increased participation of the minorities in the political sphere.
 It further advocates pursuing gender equality in the workplace and preserving women's right to choose to have an abortion.
 The party stands strongly against any form of oppression based on one's sexuality or gender identity.
 It calls for legislation cracking down on hate crimes to protect the human rights of minorities.
 It also acknowledges diverse family structures without any discrimination.
 The party also fields LGBT candidates in elections and its members have been the only politicians to be completely open in their support of LGBT rights such as same-sex marriage.

 JP most actively supports multiculturalism and anti-racism among major political parties in South Korea.
 JP criticizes China and Japan's hegemonic moves, but opposes hate speech against Chinese people and Japanese people.
-The progressive Sim Sang-jung saying, "I will not use anti-American, anti-Chinese and anti-Japanese sentiment in politics" in the 2022 South Korean presidential election.
+The progressive Sim Sang-jung stated, "I will not use anti-American, anti-Chinese and anti-Japanese sentiment in politics" in the 2022 South Korean presidential election.